-Pursuant to the Company's 1991 Qualified Stock Option and 1991 Non-Qualified Stock Option Plans, as amended, the Company was authorized to grant options to purchase up to (i) 280,000 shares of Common Stock to its officers and key employees, at a price not less than the fair market value per share of Common Stock on the date of grant; and (ii) 120,000 shares of Common Stock to its directors, officers, key employees and others who rendered services to the Company at such price as fixed by the Compensation and Stock Option Committee.
-Options granted under both the 1991 Qualified Plan and 1991 Non-Qualified Plan generally vest to the respective option holders at the rate of 20% per year commencing on the first anniversary date of the grant.
+Pursuant to the Company's 1991 Qualified Stock Option and 1991 Non-Qualified Stock Option Plans, as amended (the "1991 Plan"), the Company was authorized to grant options to purchase up to (i) 280,000 shares of Common Stock to its officers and key employees, at a price not less than the fair market value per share of Common Stock on the date of grant; and (ii) 120,000 shares of Common Stock to its directors, officers, key employees and others who rendered services to the Company at such price as fixed by the Compensation and Stock Option Committee.
+Options granted under the 1991 Plans generally vest to the respective option holders at the rate of 20% per year commencing on the first anniversary date of the grant.
 No new grants may be made under the 1991 Plans.